 Yurlu | Country

-A vivid ode to Country and an intimate portrait of a dying Aboriginal elder’s final year as he attempts to preserve his culture and heal his homelands scarred by the largest contaminated site in the Southern Hemisphere.
+A vivid ode to Country and an intimate portrait of an Aboriginal elder’s final year as he attempts to preserve his culture and heal his homelands, scarred by the largest contaminated site in the Southern Hemisphere.

-A vivid ode to Country and an intimate portrait of a dying Aboriginal elder’s final year as he attempts to preserve his culture and heal his homelands scarred by the largest contaminated site in the Southern Hemisphere.
+A vivid ode to Country and an intimate portrait of an Aboriginal elder’s final year as he attempts to preserve his culture and heal his homelands, scarred by the largest contaminated site in the Southern Hemisphere.

-For the first time, this disaster is centred from the perspective of Banjima.
-Maitland and his family’s fight to clean up their lands will inspire and catalyse.
+For the first time, this Chernobyl-scale disaster is centred from the perspective of Banjima.

 Yaara Bou Melhem is an award-winning filmmaker based in Sydney, Australia whose work has received two UN Media Peace Awards, two New York Film & Television Festival Awards and five Walkley Awards.